How Harding Loevner Invests Responsibly

 Responsible Investment Selection:

-At the outset of their work on a company, the responsible analyst completes a 14-point corporate governance checklist to ensure we eliminate companies with demonstrably poor governance from further consideration.
+At the outset of their work on a company, the analyst completes a 14-point corporate governance checklist to ensure they eliminate companies with demonstrably poor governance from further consideration.
+The analyst also completes a 15-point environmental and social red flag checklist to determine if the company faces any severe environmental and social risks that require closer analysis.

 HL Investment Process: ESG Integration

-We include into our equity security evaluation an explicit consideration of ESG risk factors.
+We include into our equity security evaluation an explicit consideration of ESG factors.
 Competitive advantage, sustainable growth, financial strength, and quality management are the criteria by which we judge whether a company can sustain high returns on capital.
-ESG factors are among those that may pose risks to a company’s ability to continue to meet one or more of these criteria.
-Such risks are therefore considered at each stage of our investment process.
+ESG factors are among those that may threaten, or support, a company’s ability to continue to meet one or more of these criteria; therefore, ESG risks and opportunities are considered at each stage of our investment process.

-For each company under our coverage, the responsible analyst evaluates 38 distinct ESG risk factors, assigning a score to each to reflect the analyst’s level of concern regarding its potential impact on the company’s ability to grow profitably and sustainably.
-The Scorecard provides a consistent framework for comparing companies’ potential ESG risks across all industries and geographies.
-The potential ESG risk factors addressed in the Scorecard include, for example, water consumption, waste generation and disposal, CO2 emissions, labor relations, treatment of stakeholders, and independence of Board of Directors.
-ESG risks of concern will affect the analyst’s long-term forecasts of a company’s growth, margins, capital intensity, and competitive position.
-In addition, a company’s overall ESG Score is an input into our valuation model that influences the projected duration of future cash flow growth.
+For each company under our coverage, the analyst uses Harding Loevner’s ESG Scorecard to assess the potential impact of 29 distinct ESG factors on the company’s ability to grow profitably and sustainably.
+The Scorecard provides a consistent framework for comparing companies’ potential ESG risks and opportunities across all industries and geographic regions.
+The ESG factors addressed in the Scorecard include, for example, climate change, treatment of customers, labor practices, community relations, cybersecurity, and management-shareholder alignment.
+ESG assessments inform the analyst’s long-term forecasts of a company’s growth, margins, capital intensity, and competitive position.
+In addition, the analyst determines an overall ESG Score for each company; the ESG Score is an input into our valuation model that influences the projected duration of future cash flow growth.

-Portfolio managers consider ESG factors among other factors affecting risk and expected returns when constructing portfolios from qualified investments.
+Portfolio managers consider ESG factors among other factors affecting risk and expected returns when constructing model portfolios from qualified investments.
+The model portfolios are the templates used for managing client accounts.

 For clients wishing to incorporate independent sources’ ESG assessments of companies in the management of their portfolios, we manage separate portfolios against ESG index benchmarks, such as the MSCI All Country World ESG Leaders Index.